codearchitects/CodeArchitects.EnterprisePlatform.Server/docs/dataaccesslayer.md

 }
 ```

-The repository interface is the following.
+The repository interface is the following:

 ```c#
 public interface IRepository<TEntity, TKey>